 [Attorneys’ fees] + [Non-payment from the client] = [Waste of more time and more $$]

-“Don’t submit your final work until you have all the compensation.”
+“Don’t give them your final work until you have all the compensation.”

 This one surprised me, but they’re right.
 With intellectual property, I have no recourse (once the client has the product) to ensure payment.